Google Apps

 Note: Google's Terms of Service and Privacy Policy with Consumer Apps may or may not adhere to the university's privacy of student record policy, and use of these Apps may make student record information available to the public.
 UCSC Core Google Apps are FERPA compliant.

-Apps Not Turned On: Merchant Center, Chrome Web Store, and Marketplace.
+Apps Not Turned On: Merchant Center, Chrome Web Store, and Photos.

 List of ALL Google Apps